-Video Incident Detection System (VIDS)/Thermal Incident Detection System (TIDS) Camera
+Video Incident Detection System (VIDS) / Thermal Incident Detection System (TIDS) Camera

-.17 Incident detection cameras shall be capable of operating within the Principal's existing video incident detection systems at time of supply.
-Preference shall be given to cameras using thermal imaging technologies.

-- .18 The number and locations of incident detection cameras shall be chosen to provide 100% coverage of the specified areas of the project with sufficient overlap that loss of a single camera does not cause a failure to detect incidents. - .19 The system shall be capable of detecting at least the following: - (a) Stopped vehicles; - (b) Contra-flow vehicles; - (c) Pedestrians; and - (d) Fallen/dropped objects. - .20 With the possible exception of fallen objects, detection of each of the above incident types shall be possible over the full viewing range of the camera. - .21 Incident Detection cameras installed in tunnels shall also be capable of detecting smoke and/or fire. - .22 Configuration and integration of the Incident Detection cameras into DPTI's Video Incident Detection systems shall be done by the system's manufacturer, or their authorised and appropriately qualified representative. - .23 TCP/IP Incident Detection Cameras shall also be ONVIF compliant and capable of integration with DPTI's existing video management software and recording solutions.
-If cameras that have only analogue video outputs are chosen, IP video encoders that are compatible with DPTI's video management system shall be used to encode the video from the cameras to allow them to be integrated into DPTI's existing video systems.
+- 3.17 Incident detection cameras shall be capable of operating within the Principal's existing video incident detection systems at time of supply.
+Preference shall be given to cameras using thermal imaging technologies. - 3.18 The number and locations of incident detection cameras shall be chosen to provide 100% coverage of the specified areas of the project with sufficient overlap that loss of a single camera does not cause a failure to detect incidents. - 3.19 The system shall be capable of detecting at least the following: - a) stopped vehicles; - b) contra-flow vehicles; - c) pedestrians; and - d) fallen / dropped objects. - 3.20 With the possible exception of fallen objects, detection of each of the above incident types shall be possible over the full viewing range of the camera. - 3.21 Incident Detection cameras installed in tunnels shall also be capable of detecting smoke and / or fire. - 3.22 Configuration and integration of the Incident Detection cameras into the Department's Video Incident Detection systems shall be done by the system's manufacturer, or their authorised and appropriately qualified representative. - 3.23 TCP/IP Incident Detection Cameras shall also be ONVIF compliant and capable of integration with the Department's existing video management software and recording solutions.
+If cameras that have only analogue video outputs are chosen, IP video encoders that are compatible with the Department's video management system shall be used to encode the video from the cameras to allow them to be integrated into the Department's existing video systems.

-CCTV and VIDS/TIDS Camera Mounting Arrangements
+CCTV and VIDS / TIDS Camera Mounting Arrangements